Frequently Asked Questions

 - Disciple making – using my sphere of influence to interact and influence those around me and encouraging one another to do the same

 A CBMC Leadership Institute member is a business leader who has formally joined and is now taking advantage of some of our services and resources.

 Answer these 6 questions

-- Are you a chief executive, chief operating officer, president or business owner?
+- Are you a business owner, chief executive, chief operating officer, or president?